 That just calls for more dryness, which leads me to the next point…

-But all of this can be avoided altogether if taken right measures to prevent pad rash in the beginning.
+But all of this can be avoided altogether if you take the right measures to prevent a pad rash in the beginning.

 The main factors usually are dampness and chafing.

 We all sweat throughout the day, that’s totally normal.
 That’s why during your period, it is a must to maintain high standards regarding your personal hygiene.